 The Outstanding Service Award was established by the RMA Board on September 1, 1984 for the purpose of recognizing any member or non-member who has made outstanding contributions to enhance the presence, image, goals and well-being of the RMA over a number of years.
+This award recognizes members who might not be officers, directors or even committee heads.
+It brings to our attention RMA members who, over time, have made a significant contribution to the overall success of the organization.

 Date and Recipients